soupbread/DinoGame/README.md

 In Chicken Jump, you are that chicken.

-Chicken Jump is an indie 2D infinite scrolling platformer game developed, with passion, by an intern at a totally real company.
+Chicken Jump is an indie 2D infinite scrolling platformer game developed, with passion, by a totally legit intern at a totally real company.

 ## Menu